Portland Oregon Divorce & Family Law Attorneys

 If you are facing an Oregon divorce, we can help.
 Divorce cases can be very emotional and sometimes overwhelming cases because they frequently involve personal and intimate issues.
 Aside from the significant emotional component, divorce cases are often complex as well due to the need to divide assets and debts.
 A dedicated divorce attorney can be very helpful in advising you of all of your legal options and advocating for your rights.

+We’ve been handling Portland Oregon divorce cases for over 18 years, so you know you’ll be in good hands.
 We offer initial consultations at a reasonable cost in order to provide prospective clients with an overview of Oregon’s divorce process, to explain the services we offer, and to see if we’re a good fit for your case.
-We’ve been handling Oregon divorce cases throughout the state for over 11 years, so you know you’ll be in good hands.
-Here are just a few highlights of Mr. Romano’s experience and dedication to divorce and family law:

 When a party petitions the court for a dissolution of marriage, there are often many related matters that the court must decide such as: